Fetish art: History

+Orientalist fetish art was originally started by Europeans in the 19th century because imperialism had brought European attention to these nations they considered to be exotic.
+These European artists relied on their own personal fantasies and imagination, creating fetish art depicting harems of women in nude or Oriental dress that was largely unrealistic to the actual places depicted and did not show a full understanding of their cultures.
+Though it created inaccurate stereotypes, orientalist fetish art was largely popular in both Europe and America and it remains popular to this day.

+Charles Guyette (August 14, 1902 – June, 1976) was the first person in the United States to produce and distribute fetish art.
+In 1935, Guyette went to federal prison, becoming the first martyr of fetish art history.
+Later, he operated under a series of aliases and owned a costume shop on West 45th Street in New York City.
+Largely uncredited in his lifetime, Guyette influenced key fetish art innovators, including Irving Klaw, John Willie, Eric Stanton, and Leonard Burtman.

 Many of the 'classic' 1940s, 1950s and 1960s-era fetish artists such as Eric Stanton and Gene Bilbrew began their careers at Irving Klaw's Movie Star News company (later Nutrix), creating drawings for episodic illustrated bondage stories.

 In 1946 fetish artist John Coutts (a.k.a.
 John Willie) founded Bizarre magazine.
 Bizarre was first published in Canada, then printed in the U.S., and was the inspiration for a number of new fetish magazines such as Bizarre Life.
 In 1957 English engineer John Sutcliffe founded Atomage magazine, which featured images of the rubber clothing he had made.
 Sutcliffe's work was an inspiration for Dianna Rigg's leather-catsuit-wearing character in The Avengers, a TV show that "opened the floodgates for fetish-SM images".

 In the 1970s and 1980s, fetish artists such as Robert Bishop were published extensively in bondage magazines.
 In more recent years, the annual SIGNY awards have been awarded to the bondage artists voted the best of that year.